miguelfermin/acme/README.md

 The system should have a pool of searchable Items that qualify for an available Plan.
 >There's no point in having items that cannot be added to any plan.

-Keep track of items that are intended to be added to a Plan so the user could finish the transaction later.
-This functionality is similar to an Amazon shopping cart where clients can add items and buy them later.

 ### Account
 In order to use the system, a user most have an account.
 The system should allow users to create accounts that contain their personal and contact information.
 - To create an account (signup), the user must provide the following: `first Name`, `last Name`, `email`, and `password`.